|

 LIBBABELTRACE2_INIT_LOG_LEVEL=LVL

-Force the Babeltrace 2 library’s initial log level to be LVL.
+Force the initial log level of the Babeltrace 2 library to be

-If this environment variable is set, it overrides the log
+If this environment variable is set, then it overrides the log

 level set by the --log-level option for the Babeltrace 2